 Where are some good sources of further information on referrer spam and its removal?

 Guide to Removing Referrer Spam in Google Analytics – Gives information on what spam removal methods are most and least effective.
 It recommends using hostname filters.

 Geek guide to removing referrer spam in Google Analytics – Explains all about bots and which ones are good or bad.

-What is Referrer Spam and How to stop it – Really comprehensive guide on what referrrer spam is and methods of dealing with it.
+The Ultimate Guide to Stopping Google Analytics Spam, Bots and Other Junk Traffic – Really comprehensive guide on what referrrer spam is and methods of dealing with it.

 Removing Referral Spam from Google Analytics – Outlines the types of referral spam and options for removing it.